Showing posts with label PD - platformers. Show all posts

 Amateur homebrew aesthetics?

-Visually, this has got to be one of, if not the most, impressive "Public Domain" games that I have ever seen.
-The entire artwork is truly astounding and way beyond anything else that I can think of from the ST's homebrew scene.
+Visually, this must be one of the most impressive "Public Domain" games I have ever seen.
+The entire artwork is astounding and way beyond anything else that I can think of from the ST's homebrew scene.
 Each level features landscapes of stunning beauty, and I truly do mean stunning.
 Miles has made lovely use of colour because everything is so bright and cheerful.
 It's unbelievable and I recommend sunglasses before you play!

-But that's not all, the sprites are also stunning and even have a Bitmap feel to them.
+But that's not all, the sprites are stunning and even have a Bitmap feel.
 Animations are lovely with neat attention to detail - like when Hoog smiles during a jump.
 He even wiggles his bum in flight.
 Finally, I cannot end without mentioning the smooth parallax scrolling.
 This is a commercial game, right?
 What, no you say?!!

-The audio is a treat and proves that chiptunes will last forever compared to most tracker tunes.
-Sadly, there's only one in-game tune so it will get tiresome after a while.
-Don't get me wrong, it's a beautiful tune that your YM2149 is knocking out but I'd have liked a selection.
+The audio is a treat proving chiptunes will last forever compared to most tracker tunes.
+Sadly, there's only one in-game tune so it gets tiresome after a while.
+Don't get me wrong, it's a good tune your YM2149 is knocking out but I'd have liked a selection.
 However, I love what we have and I cannot get it out of my head lol.

-I can never bore of Hoog screenshots but we have to end sometime.
+Hoog screenshots are great but we have to end sometime.
 So here are the final two screenshots...

 Use the ledges but hang on a minute, I see two cute critters below that appear asleep?